 VIVELAB ERGO ANALYSIS

-Rapid Upper Limb Assessment (RULA) is a survey method developed foruse in ergonomic investigations of workplaces where work related upper limb disorders are reported.
-RULA is a screening tool that assesses biomechanical and postural loading on the whole body with particular attention to the neck, trunk and upper limbs.
+Rapid Upper Limb Assessment (RULA) is a survey method developed for use in ergonomic investigations of workplaces where work-related upper limb disorders are reported.
+RULA is a screening tool that assesses biomechanical and postural loading on the whole body with particular attention to the neck, trunk, and upper limbs.
 Reliability studies have been conducted using RULA on groups of VDU users and sewing machine operators.
-A RULA assessment requires little time to complete and the scoring generates an action list which indicated the level of intervention required to reduce the risks of injury due to physical loading on the operator.
+A RULA assessment requires little time to complete and the scoring generates an action list that indicated the level of intervention required to reduce the risks of injury due to physical loading on the operator.
 RULA is intended to be used as part of a broader ergonomic study.

 EN 1005-4+A1 Safety of machinery - Human physical performance - Part 4: Evaluation of working postures and movements in relation to machinery - This European Standard presents guidance when designing machinery or its component parts in assessing and affecting health risks due only to machine-related postures and movements, i.e. during assembly, installation, operation, adjustment, maintenance, cleaning, repair, transport, and dismantlement.
 This European Standard specifies requirements for postures and movements without any or with only minimal external force exertion.
 The requirements are intended to reduce the health risks for nearly all healthy adults.
 This European Standard is not applicable to the machinery, which is manufactured before the date of publication of this European Standard by CEN.

-OWAS identifies the most common work postures for the back (4 postures), arms (3 postures) and legs (7 postures), and the weight of the load handled (3 categories).
-Whole body posture is described by these body parts with a four digit-code.
-These 252 postures have been classified to four action categories indicating needs for ergonomic changes.
-The observations are made as "snapshots" and sampling has usually been with constant time intervals.OWAS was developed in Finland in a steel industry companly, Ovako Oy, in 1973 to describe the workload in the overhauling of iron smelting ovens (Karhu 1977).
+OWAS identifies the most common work postures for the back (4 postures), arms (3 postures), and legs (7 postures), and the weight of the load handled (3 categories).
+Whole-body posture is described by these body parts with a four-digit code.
+These 252 postures have been classified into four action categories indicating the need for ergonomic changes.
+The observations are made as "snapshots" and sampling has usually been with constant time intervals.OWAS was developed in Finland in a steel industry company, Ovako Oy, in 1973 to describe the workload in the overhauling of iron smelting ovens (Karhu 1977).
 A portable computer system for coding and analysis of OWAS has been developed (Kivi 1991).